Rothfive/Tortoise_cloud/Training.md

 	- `openai/whisper`: the default, GPU backed implementation.
     - `lightmare/whispercpp`: an additional implementation.
 Leverages WhisperCPP with python bindings, lighter model sizes, and CPU backed.
     	+ **!**NOTE**!**: whispercpp is practically Linux only, as it requires a compiling environment that won't kick you in the balls like MSVC would on Windows.
 * `Whisper Model`: whisper model to transcribe against.
-Larger models boast more accuracy, at the cost of longer processing time, and VRAM comsumption.
+Larger models boast more accuracy, at the cost of longer processing time, and VRAM consumption.
 	- **!**NOTE**!**: the large model allegedly has problems with timestamps, moreso than the medium one.

 This tab will leverage any voice you have under the `./voices/` folder, and transcribes your voice samples using [openai/whisper](https://github.com/openai/whisper) to prepare an LJSpeech-formatted dataset to train against.